usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Ivanti Sentry
 ^^^^^^^^^^^^^

 Ivanti Sentry is an in-line intelligent gateway that helps secure access to on-premises resources and provides authentication and authorization to enterprise data.
-For more information, see https://www.ivanti.com/products/secure-connectivity/sentry.
+For more information, see `Ivanti Sentry <https://www.ivanti.com/products/secure-connectivity/sentry>`__.

 Ivanti Access ZSO
 ^^^^^^^^^^^^^^^^^

 Ivanti Access Zero Sign-On (ZSO) enforces risk-based policies to prevent unauthorized users, endpoints, apps or services from connecting to enterprise cloud services.
 ZSO helps identify the user, device, app, location, network type, and presence of threats.
 The adaptive access control check is the basis of the zero trust model.
 ZSO provides a frictionless single sign-on experience to end users leveraging secure mobile based MFA.
 The solution is federated with the Okta Identity Cloud to provide continuous authentication and authorization.
-For more information, see https://www.ivanti.com/products/zero-sign-on.
+For more information, see `Ivanti Zero Sign-On (ZSO) <https://www.ivanti.com/products/zero-sign-on>`__.

 Ivanti Mobile Threat Defense
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The combination of cloud and mobile threat defense (MTD) protects data on-device and on-the-network with state-of-the-art encryption and threat monitoring to detect and remediate device, network, app-level, and phishing attacks.
-For more information, see https://www.ivanti.com/products/mobile-threat-defense.
+For more information, see `Ivanti Mobile Threat Defense <https://www.ivanti.com/products/mobile-threat-defense>`__.

 Lookout
 ~~~~~~~